-Risk Management - Product development process to assist policyholder outcomes

-There is a regular process of internal product review to ensure that products remain fit for purpose and suitable for policyholders.
-Product development is considered regularly and there is a process in place to look at potential changes.

-Risk Management - Processes for protecting policyholders against fraud and scams

-All members of the administration team are required to complete internal compliance training on fraud every year, which requires an assessment to be passed.
-JLT has reviewed its processes to identify areas where fraud could occur in relation to the SIPP.
-In terms of money being paid out it has robust controls that require at least 3 different levels of authority before any funds can be released outside the SIPP; this limits the chances of an internal fraud and gives JLT the opportunity to spot external fraud, such as fraudulent invoices.
-In terms of scams it has robust processes to ensure transfer payments are only made to other registered pension schemes and they fully comply with HMRC and FCA requirements.

-The GAA is satisfied that there are appropriate controls in place to protect members from fraud and potential scams.

-Administration service and core financial transactions

-JLT carry out the administration, working to high standards.
-Their aim is to complete all standard work within 2 working days and where possible on the same day.

 If the agreed Service Standards are met, core financial transactions will be processed promptly and accurately.
-Between 95% and 98% target service standards have been achieved in historic data with average turnaround times of just less than one working day.
-This has slipped to percentages lower than this in the last year.
+Between 99% and 100% target service standards have been achieved in historic data with average turnaround times of just less than one working day.
 There have been no complaints from policyholders in Group SIPPs.

-Administration service levels are monitored closely and good standards are targeted and broadly attained based on historic statistics.

-For the 2018 reporting year Service Standards have slipped to around 90%.
-However, the target standards are relatively short.

-Other governance or support arrangements

-There are no additional (financial or other) benefits to policyholders by virtue of their membership of a JLT Group SIPP.

-Retirement options

-At retirement, policyholders can take one or more Unfunded Pension Lump Sum ('UFPLS') from their fund or select flexible drawdown, without transferring to a different product or provider.
+Other governance or support arrangements There are no additional (financial or other) benefits to policyholders by virtue of their membership of a JLT Group SIPP.
+Retirement options At retirement, policyholders can take one or more Unfunded Pension Lump Sum ("UFPLS") from their fund or select flexible drawdown, without transferring to a different product or provider.
 Alternatively, policyholders can arrange an annuity purchase on the open market, as JLT do not offer annuities.
 Policyholders can access the full range of options at retirement, with an external transfer only required if an annuity is purchased.

+Description of arrangements

+GAA assessment and opinion